bbugyi200/Budget/README.md

-# What does it do?
+# What is it and what does it do?

 Paycheck2Paycheck is a platform independent budgeting program specifically designed to manage your money one paycheck at a time.
+It is written in Python and uses the Tkinter GUI framework.

 # Why does it do it?